Myria-de/TextExporter/README.md

 # TextExporter
-Convert Libre Office Files to DocBook
+Convert Libre Office Files to DocBook (Linux).

-Libre Office is not rquired.
+Installation of Libre Office is not rquired.

-Conversion is done by Python scripts and XSLT transformation (Linux)
+Conversion is done by Python scripts and XSLT transformation.

 **Requirements (Ubuntu)**